-- 4. Ensure that all reinforcement is clean and free of all material harmful to concrete. - 5.
-Verify proper placement of vapor retarder and perimeter insulation. - B. Placement: - 1.
-Place all concrete in accord with ACI 301. - 2.
+- 1. Place all concrete in accord with ACI 301. - 2.
 Ensure that in-place items, reinforcement, embedded items, vapor retarder and insulation are not dislodged or displaced during placement. - 3.
 Convey all concrete from mixer to place of deposit as rapidly as possible by means that will prevent segregation or loss of materials. - 4.
-Deposit concrete as nearly as practicable in its final position to avoid segregation due to rehandling or flowing. - a.
-Place concrete at the rate that will keep concrete plastic at all times and flowing readily into spaces around reinforcement. - b.
+Deposit concrete as nearly as practicable in its final position to avoid segregation due to rehandling or flowing. - Place concrete at the rate that will keep concrete plastic at all times and flowing readily into spaces around reinforcement. - b.
 Do not use concrete that has partially hardened or that has been contaminated with foreign materials. - c. retempering will not be allowed. - d.
 Do not allow concrete to free fall more than 4 ft. - e.
 Place all concrete on clean, well-thawed, damp surfaces, free from water; never upon soft mud or dry porous earth. - 5.
 Once started, place concrete continuously between predetermined construction and control joints.
 Continue placing until panel or section is completed; keep top surfaces level.
 (Do not break or interrupt successive pours so that cold joints occur.) - 6.
 Slabs on Fill: - a.
 Place a porous fill over subgrade, consisting of clean washed gravel or crushed stone graded from 3/4 in. to 1-1/2 inc.; 4 in. thick.
 Roll or tamp fill until thoroughly compacted. - b.
 Install vapor retarder, insulation, reinforcement, embedded items as specified. - c.
 Provide wood runways for wheeled equipment for transporting concrete over in-place construction.
 Prevent dislodgement or damage to in-place items. - d.
 Saw cut control joints at an optimum time after finishing.
 Us 3/16 in. thick blade; cut 1/4 depth of slab thickness. - e.
 Separate slabs from vertical surfaces with joint filler.
-Extend joint filler from bottom of slab to within $\frac{1}{2}$ in. of finished slab surface. - f.
+Extend joint filler from bottom of slab to within 1⁄2 in. of finished slab surface. - f.
 Place concrete of indicated thickness and strike off at proper levels to receive specified finishes. - g.
 Set continuous expansion joint strips, seal joint tightly at strips and spaces around pipes, sleeves or conduits penetrating slabs. - h.
 See Finish Schedule at end of Section. - i.
 Tolerances: Provide Class A tolerances to floor slabs in accord with ACI 301.

-- C. Weather Conditions: - 1.
-Place all concrete in accordance with ACI 305R-89 (hot weather placement) and ACI 306-88 (cold weather placement). - 2.
+C. Weather Conditions:

+- 1. Place all concrete in accordance with ACI 305R-89 (hot weather placement) and ACI 306-88 (cold weather placement). - 2.
 Concrete temperature when deposited: Minimum 50°F; maximum 85°F. - 3.
 In freezing weather, provide suitable means for maintaining concrete temperature at a minimum of 70°F. for three days, or 50°F. for five days after placing. - 4.
 Cooling of concrete to outside temperature: Not faster than 1° per hour for first day and 2° per hour thereafter until outside temperature is reached. - 5.
 Maximum temperature of concrete produced with heated aggregated, heated water, or both, at any time during its production or transportation: 90°F. - 6.
 Do not mix salt, chemicals or other foreign materials in concrete to prevent freezing or to accelerate hardening of concrete.